-- Registering for classes - Dropping or adding classes - Using the online portals, including Student Planning, Student Finance and Student Financial Aid Self-Service - Submitting documents, including financial aid and immunizations - Learning what documentation is needed for financial aid - Answering questions on the enrollment process - Making payments or setting up tuition payment plans ... and more!
+- Completing an application - Registering for classes - Dropping or adding classes - Using the online portals, including Student Planning, Student Finance and Student Financial Aid Self-Service - Submitting documents, including financial aid and immunizations - Learning what documentation is needed for financial aid - Answering questions on the enrollment process - Making payments or setting up tuition payment plans ... and more!